Aliases for CLEC12A Gene

 This gene encodes a member of the C-type lectin/C-type lectin-like domain (CTL/CTLD) superfamily.
 Members of this family share a common protein fold and have diverse functions, such as cell adhesion, cell-cell signaling, glycoprotein turnover, and roles in inflammation and immune response.
 The protein encoded by this gene is a negative regulator of granulocyte and monocyte function.
 Several alternatively spliced transcript variants of this gene have been described, but the full-length nature of some of these variants has not been determined.
 This gene is closely linked to other CTL/CTLD superfamily members in the natural killer gene complex region on chromosome 12p13. [provided by RefSeq, May 2011]

 GeneCards Summary for CLEC12A Gene

 CLEC12A (C-Type Lectin Domain Family 12 Member A) is a Protein Coding gene.
-Diseases associated with CLEC12A include Human Immunodeficiency Virus Type 1 and Leukemia, Acute Myeloid.
-Among its related pathways are Innate Immune System and IL-1 Family Signaling Pathways.
+Diseases associated with CLEC12A include 3Mc Syndrome and Human Immunodeficiency Virus Type 1.
+Among its related pathways are Innate Immune System and C-type lectin receptor signaling pathway.
 Gene Ontology (GO) annotations related to this gene include carbohydrate binding.
 An important paralog of this gene is CLEC12B.

 Cell surface receptor that modulates signaling cascades and mediates tyrosine phosphorylation of target MAP kinases.